0xEddie/foundry-fun/README.md

 # foundry-fun
-Project work for learning Solidity and Foundry
+Project work for learning Solidity and Foundry.
+Local testing and development has more relaxed key management for faster feedback cycles.
+Production development notes at end of document.

 ## Local Development Environment
 ### New Project